lighthouse-labs/pair-programming-word-search/README.md

 This challenge comes with some initial (buggy!) code.
 We suggest approaching this problem with a TDD mindset, meaning "write tests, make the tests pass, repeat!".

-Start by cloning this repository.
+Start by forking this repository, and cloning your fork.
 Then, run `npm install` in the directory to install all the dependencies.
 This project has Mocha for running tests, and you'll find that there are already some tests present.

 Run tests with `npm test`.
 You'll find that one of the tests doesn't pass yet, so you'll want to start by editing the code in `wordsearch.js` to allow the tests to pass.